gaelforget/ClimateModels.jl/docs/src/index.md

 ## Climate Model Interface

-The climate model interface (`CMI`) is based on a data structure (`ModelConfig`) and various methods (e.g., `setup` and `launch`).
-The default assumes that the model is to be downloaded from a URL (`setup`), and that it's test suite should be run (`launch`).
+The climate model interface is based on a data structure (`ModelConfig`) and a series of methods (incl., `setup` and `launch`).
+The defaults assume that the model is a `Julia` package to be downloaded from a URL (`setup`), and run via `Pkg.Test` (`launch`).
+But the key point is that everything can be customized to e.g. use popular models previously written in Fortran or C.

 Leveraging the interface in real world application essentially means :

 1. Define a concrete type `ModelConfig` (optional).
-2. Customize the `CMI` functions to suit one's model as needed.
+2. Customize interface methods to best suit your chosen model.

 At first, one can skip the type definition (`#1` above) and may only want to customize `setup` and `launch` for `#2` (see first examples).

-But for routine use of e.g. a popular model it is suggested that the custom `CMI` be incorporated in a dedicated package maintained inpdependently.
+But for routine use of e.g. a popular model it is suggested that the customized interface elements be incorporated in a dedicated package maintained inpdependently by developers / users familiar with that model.

-This approach is readily illustrated in the general circulation model example which uses the custom `CMI` provided by [MITgcmTools.jl](https://github.com/gaelforget/MITgcmTools.jl) for [MITgcm](https://mitgcm.readthedocs.io/en/latest/) .
+This approach is readily illustrated in the general circulation model example which uses the customized interface provided by [MITgcmTools.jl](https://github.com/gaelforget/MITgcmTools.jl) for [MITgcm](https://mitgcm.readthedocs.io/en/latest/) .

 ```@docs
 ModelConfig